Skip to content

 Enterprise Features and Compliance

 Modern organizations require robust access controls, audit logging, and compliance capabilities.
-Slurm's basic accounting and limited RBAC features may not meet enterprise security requirements.
+Slurm’s basic accounting and limited Role-Based Access Control (RBAC) features may not meet enterprise security requirements and often rely heavily on third-party tools or customizations, such as syncing SSO with an LDAP directory.

-Velda provides comprehensive enterprise features including SSO integration, detailed audit trails, usage reporting, RBAC policies.
+Velda provides comprehensive enterprise features, including SSO / SAML integration, usage reporting, and RBAC policies.
+It also includes features for optimizing resource usage and cost, supporting the efficient management of workloads.
 Integration with existing security infrastructure ensures seamless adoption in regulated environments.

 Begin your Velda journey today